High Court of Uganda

 29 October 2002

-A customary heir without probate or letters of administration cannot validly sell a deceased’s registered land; buyer’s remedy is refund.
+A customary heir without probate/letters of administration cannot validly sell a deceased's registered land; sale is void, refund ordered.

 29 October 2002